aagwali/js-monadic-pipe/README.md

 Sample application using Future from [Fluture](https://github.com/fluture-js/Fluture), Validation and Maybe from [monet.js](https://github.com/monet/monet.js/tree/master).
 Entire app runs on [TypeScript](https://www.typescriptlang.org/).

+### Problematic :

+If your are familiar with functionnal programming you may have encounter the "Either" structure, even if you are not, you probably have been manipulating similar behaviors when using "Promises" for example.

+Objective here is to build **a pipe with minimal code and maximal readability**, where all expressions are executed in a single formatted distributed Left/Right structure, to handle Error/Success.

+This repo contains a sample application trying to achieve this goal.

 ##### Performed actions :
   - Build a mandatory set of configuration keys from [dotEnv](https://www.npmjs.com/package/dotenv).